 The simple 2D, minimalistic interface ensures a smooth user journey.
 Although your typical flat web design deliberately shuns the flashy animation, Signature opted for a subtle animated text and infused every bit of content with pseudo-interactive effects to boost engagement.

 The color choice is also interesting.
-Rather than relying on a bold and contrasting palette, the website banked on slightly subdued, almost pastel hues so that every visual element, stylish typography or impressive portfolio examples effortlessly stand out.
+Rather than relying on a bold and contrasting palette, the website banked on slightly subdued, almost pastel hues so that every visual element, stylish typography, or impressive portfolio examples effortlessly stand out.

-To clearly showcase their services the agency reached out to Brave Factor that took up creating their new website.
+To clearly showcase their services the agency reached out to Brave Factor which took up creating their new website.
 With the aim of helping prospective clients make a more informed decision on purchasing MOCS’ custom-tailored video marketing services, the website opts for the so-called “show, don’t tell” method.

 The plain white canvas redefines the meaning of negative space.
-Filled to the brim with various elements including case studies and multiple, strategically placed CTAs, every piece of content breathes freely, wowing visitors while also offering window opening to MOCS’ extensive portfolio.
+Filled to the brim with various elements including case studies and multiple, strategically placed CTAs, every piece of content breathes freely, wowing visitors while also offering a window opening to MOCS’ extensive portfolio.